wine-searcher

 Among the invoices was one to Eurodirect in July 2009 for the purchase of 6000 leads to be used for the start up of Finbow Wines Ltd.

 McDonald believed that Finbow’s ‘Buy Back Guarantee’ was genuine.
-She was “horrified to hear a recording of ‘manipulative bullying’ sales tactics that was typical of Billy Davies’ style of work.
+She was “horrified to hear a recording of ‘manipulative bullying’ sales tactics.
 Had she known of this in September 2009 she “would have walked away – would have resigned”.

 She was “horrified that some investors had paid in £150,000 and had nothing to show for it but had no idea” that this was happening.
 McDonald thought that enough wine was being bought – “thousands of bottles of wine sufficient to cover the wine bought by investors”.
 She had nothing to do with the brokers.